scopophobic/clicklab/readme.md

-# 🖱 Mouse Health Test
+# 🖱 ClickLab - Mouse Performance Test

 A fast, fun, and interactive web-based diagnostic tool to check the performance and health of your computer mouse.
 Test your mouse in under 3 minutes and get a comprehensive health score!